binguimath/binguimath.github.io/Course_2024_ACFT.md

 - 9/13 Introduction to the CPT symmetry in QFT, and its relationship to the Tomita-Takesaki theory in operator algebras.

-- 9/20 Review of important results about unbounded operators.
+- 9/20 Spectral theorem and Borel functional calculus for adjointly commuting bounded normal operators.
+Basics of unbounded operators.
+Spectral theorem for unbounded positive operators.
+(Notes on Spectral Theory, Sec.
+2-4)

+- 9/27 (Notes on Spectral Theory, Sec.
+4-)